2015 Dubai Sevens

 The 2015 Dubai Sevens was the first tournament within the 2015–16 World Rugby Sevens Series.
 It was held over the weekend of 4–5 December 2015 at The Sevens Stadium in Dubai, United Arab Emirates.

 Format

-The teams are drawn into four pools of four teams each.
-Each team plays every other team in their pool once.
+The teams were drawn into four pools of four teams each.
+Each team played the other three teams in their pool once.
 The top two teams from each pool advance to the Cup/Plate brackets.
 The bottom two teams from each group go to the Bowl/Shield brackets.

 Teams

 The 16 participating teams for the tournament: